We present a new exhibition of paintings by Garcia-Llort in our gallery

-The painting of Garcia Llort reflect clearly the personality of the artist, an ironic and lucid man that shows in his works an iconography that, even if it’s the same, it never repeats as it is the result of what life inspires him.
+The works of Garcia Llort reflect clearly the personality of the artist, an ironic and lucid man that shows in his works an iconography that, even if it’s the same, it never repeats as it is the result of what life inspires him.

-Garcia-Llort translates us his critic sense of living- For him, the world is not completely working right and his work can sometimes be an alert sign for the things that aren’t working, like in his painting El Mediterráneo ya huele mal” (“The Mediterranean stinks already”), although he usually prefers let the public submerge in his work and fing by himself whatever lies beneath the work such is the case of “El vendedor de lagartijas” (“The lizards seller”).
+Garcia-Llort translates us his critic sense of living- For him, the world is not completely working right and his work can sometimes be an alert sign for the things that aren’t working, like in his painting El Mediterráneo ya huele mal” (“The Mediterranean sea stinks already”), although he usually prefers let the public submerge in his work and fing by himself whatever lies beneath the work such is the case of “El vendedor de lagartijas” (“The lizard seller”).

 The small events of the everyday as well as his childhood memories or his stays in the USA or France have remained as regular topics in the paintings by Garcia-Llort.
 The birds that always populate his paintings, for example, as the central character of the composition or a small element in the background, are also memories from his stays in Louisiana and his travels around the world.
 Works such as “La opulencia” (“Opulence”), reflect stories or situations from his everyday life or his vivid imagination.